 7.1.2.z Support of Power Saving for DO-A Capable AIoT Devices

-To optimize power consumption for AIoT Devices, the principles of extended Discontinuous Reception (eDRX) and Power Saving Mode (PSM) are be supported.
-The network may provide negotiated power-saving parameters to the AIoT Device during the Registration procedure.
+To optimize power consumption for AIoT Devices, the principles of Power Saving Mode (PSM)/MICO mode are be supported to enable an AIoT Device originated only traffic mode.
+The network may negotiated power-saving parameters to the AIoT Device during the Registration procedure.

+NOTE: Further power saving features e.g. eDRX could be considered in the normative phase if RAN WG decides to specify such power saving features.

-When PSM/MICO-like mechanism is utilized:
+When PSM/MICO-like mechanism is utilized to enable a device originated only traffic:

-- The AIoT Device is not required to monitoring paging when it has been configured with PSM/MICO, unless an Active Timer has been provided, and can initiates DO-A transmissions at any time.
+- The AIoT Device is not required to monitoring paging when it has been configured with PSM/MICO.
+The AIoT Device can initiate DO-A transmissions at any time and stored DL data/command in the AIOTF can be transmitted to the AIoT Device before the session is released.

-- An AIoT Device can remain reachable for paging and therefore downlink data transfer during an Active Time period, after UL and DL traffic has been sent.
-While the Active Time is running, the AIoT Device monitors paging normally and can initiate DO-A transmissions at any time.
-When the Active Time expires the AIoT Device can initiate DO-A transmissions at any time and does not need monitor paging.

-When eDRX is utilized:

-- The AIOTF determines an eDRX cycle and related parameters for an AIoT Device or a group of AIoT Devices, and provides them to the AIoT Device(s) in the Registration procedure.
-The AIoT Device is only required to monitor paging in the periodic time window (PTW) defined by the eDRX cycle and parameters.
-The AIOTF performs paging when the AIoT Device(s) is monitoring paging during the PTW.
-The power saving parameters are sent to NG-RAN as part of the Inventory /paging procedures.

 * * * * End of changes * * * *